Michael Walker, Baron Walker of Aldringham: High command

-Walker attained general officer status with promotion to acting major general in 1991 and took command of North East District and 2nd Infantry Division.
-Having served in the Gulf War, he was promoted to Commander of the Order of the British Empire (CBE) later in 1991.
+Walker attained general officer status with promotion to acting major general in 1991, and took command of the North East District and 2nd Infantry Division.
+Having served in the Gulf War, he was promoted to Commander of the Order of the British Empire later in 1991.
 He was granted the substantive rank of major general on 2 December 1991, with seniority from 14 February 1991, going on to serve as General Officer Commanding of the Eastern District and then as Assistant Chief of the General Staff from 11 December 1992 to 3 October 1994.

-On 8 December 1994, Walker was appointed commander of NATO's Allied Rapid Reaction Corps (ARRC), which had its headquarters in Rheindahlen, Germany, and promoted to acting lieutenant general.
+On 8 December 1994, Walker was appointed commander of NATO's Allied Rapid Reaction Corps, which had its headquarters in Rheindahlen, Germany, and was promoted to acting lieutenant general.
 He was granted the substantive rank of lieutenant general on 15 March 1995, and knighted in the 1995 Queen's Birthday Honours when he was appointed a Knight Commander of the Order of the Bath.
-Under Walker's command, the ARRC deployed to the Balkans in December 1995.
+Under Walker's command, the Allied Rapid Reaction Corps deployed to the Balkans in December 1995.
 There, he became the first commander of the land component of the NATO-led Implementation Force (IFOR), until his return to the UK in November 1996.

 His IFOR command in Bosnia was indirectly criticised by Richard Holbrooke for his refusal to use his authority to also perform nonmilitary implementation tasks, including arresting indicted war criminals:

 He was appointed a Companion of the Order of St Michael and St George at the end of 1996.

 Succeeded as COMARRC by Sir Mike Jackson, Walker was promoted to acting general and appointed Commander in Chief, Land Command on 27 January 1997.
 He was granted the substantive rank of general on 2 April 1997.
 In recognition of his service with IFOR between 1995 and 1996, Walker was awarded the American Legion of Merit (Degree of Commander), and granted unrestricted permission to wear the decoration, in May 1997.
 In September 1997, he was appointed Aide-de-Camp General (ADC Gen) to Queen Elizabeth II, succeeding General Sir Michael Rose, until he in turn was succeeded by General Sir Richard Dannatt.
 He was promoted to Knight Grand Cross of the Order of the Bath in the New Year Honours List at the end of 1999.